4 ways to create a (crazy) good customer experience strategy.

 How can you make the most mundane process an exciting exchange?
 That's what we need to work out.

-Eventually, you'll come away with a huge to-do list that you can chip away at and see what happens.
+Eventually, you'll come away with a huge to-do list to chip away at and see what happens.
+I got told recently that the best way to conquer your to-do list is to not have one and enter it straight into your calendar.

-This is excellent if you're overwhelmed and 'time poor'.
+This is excellent if you're overwhelmed and 'time-poor'.
 A client of mine told me all about this one – chop up some old bits of cardboard packaging.
-And using a customer flow of person meets BRAND – person leaves a review.
+And using a customer flow of person meets BRAND – a person leaves a review.

-On one side, write down the name of the step (email, phone call, et cetera.)
-On the other side, write down the message and the tone of voice.
+On one side, write down the name of the step (email, phone call, etc.) On the other side, write down the message and the tone of voice.

-This gives you a satisfying stack of small actionable touchpoints you can chuck in the bin when it's actioned.
+This gives you a satisfying stack of small actionable touchpoints you can chuck in the bin when they are completed.
 It's a really cathartic exercise with excellent end results.
-And way less daunting than having a huge sheet of paper with all these to-do's on it.
+It's way less daunting than having a huge sheet of paper with all these to-dos on it.

 ———